seiphr/CuriousName/index.md

 Try to calculate your number on your own and check the prime numbers table first, then fill in your name below to find out if you got it right!

-_Only use characters A-Z (no umlauts, special characters, or numbers).
+_Only use characters A-Z (no umlauts or numbers).
+Special characters will be ignored in the calculation.
 Enter your full name (first and last name)._

 <form onsubmit="handleSubmit(event)">
     <label for="name">Enter your full name:</label>